 |Albert Einstein and Charlie Chaplin, 1931|

 It is common to state that Albert Einstein was completely through with Europe upon the accession of Hitler to power at the end of January 1933.
 That may be true.
 However, a little known fact is that Einstein and his wife actually returned to Europe in March 1933.
 He had been teaching in California, but arrived in Antwerp on 28 March 1933 intending to travel on to Germany.
-During the trip, he learned that the Nazis had raided his cottage and confiscated his sailboat.
+During the trip, he learned that the Germans had raided his cottage and confiscated his sailboat.
 That was the last straw for the Einsteins - they immediately handed in their German passports at the local embassy.
 If they had been intending to do that all along, they would never have bothered making the long journey from California in the first place.
 It was the decisive moment.

 Japan Attacks...
 South

 |Japanese working on their huge scale model of Pearl Harbor|

 Last Chance to Reverse This: December 6, 1941

 The Japanese blunder of attacking Pearl Harbor was of a different magnitude than that of Hitler attacking Russia because the Japanese had a clear choice and a range of possibilities - and out of all of them, the Japanese high command chose the single one that would seal the fate of the entire Axis and get them all hung.
 Whereas the Wehrmacht could conceivably have been much more successful (at least on the defensive after 1942) in Russia than was the case in the absence of even more enemies, the Japanese attacks brought the United States into the war - and that could not be overcome.
 The vast resources of the United States colossus, and that nation's (under-appreciated) corralling of South America into the war effort against the Axis - was just too much.
 The Japanese heedlessly stomped on the toe of a giant and unleashed a massive response, and that was all it took to ultimately ruin the Axis.